 The human sub-category mirrors an organization's core values and cultural beliefs, encompassing the kind of people and the dominant ethos within the organization.
-The organization's core values and the beliefs that shape the organizational culture form the key components of this sub-category.56 Burrell and Morgan57 describe the special status human beings have within the organization.
+The organization's core values and the beliefs that shape the organizational culture form the key components of this sub-category.
+Burrell and Morgan describe the special status human beings have within the organization.
 They believe that organizations need to acknowledge that individuals have certain needs that must be satisfied for them to stay with the organization and sufficiently apply themselves to their duties.
-Miles and Snow^{58,59} regard this sub-category as the entrepreneurial problem.
+Miles and Snow regard this sub-category as the entrepreneurial problem.
 In their eyes the organization must first center on a specific domain it wishes to dominate: a specific product or service and a target market or market segment.
 This acceptance becomes evident when management decides to commit resources to achieve objectives related to the domain.
 For many organizations this translates to the internal and external commitment the organization is willing to make in the development and projection of its image and its orientation towards that image.

-Krackhardt and Hanson60 provide additional awareness into the human sub-category with their understanding of the formal and informal networks within a company.
+Krackhardt and Hanson provide additional awareness into the human sub-category with their understanding of the formal and informal networks within a company.
 They outline their reasoning in the following way: Many executives invest considerable resources in restructuring their companies, drawing and redrawing organizational charts only to be disappointed by the results.
 That's because much of the real work of companies happens despite the formal organization.
 Often what needs attention is the informal organization, the networks of relationships that employees form across functions and divisions to accomplish tasks fast.
 These informal networks can cut through formal reporting procedures to jump start stalled initiatives and meet extraordinary deadlines.
 But informal networks can just as easily sabotage companies' best laid plans by blocking communication and fomenting opposition to change unless managers know how to identify and direct them...If the formal organization is the skeleton of a company, the informal is the central nervous system driving the collective thought processes, actions, and reactions of its business units.
 Designed to facilitate standard modes of production, the formal organization is set up to handle easily anticipated problems.
 But when unexpected problems arise, the informal organization kicks in.
 Its complex webs of social ties form every time colleagues communicate and solidify over time into surprisingly stable networks.
 Highly adaptive, informal networks move diagonally and elliptically, skipping entire functions to get work done.
-61 to work,"63 which represents an alignment to the defender stance and a stable environment.
-They label the other end "self-actualizing / work a central life interest,"64 represents an alignment to the prospector stance and a turbulent environment.
-Again, the region between the two aspects of the human sub-category would include the analyzer stance and corresponding environment.

-Burrell and Morgan62 simplify the human sub-category even more by narrowing the definition of the extremes.
+Burrell and Morgan simplify the human sub-category even more by narrowing the definition of the extremes.
 They identify one end "economic / instrumental orientation